Library Types and Visibility

 - No library-owned books — all books belong to individual members who share them; there’s no concept of “the library owns this book”

-- Auto-approve by default — books shared by family members are automatically approved, and loan requests are automatically accepted
+- Auto-approve by default — books shared by members are automatically approved, and loan requests are automatically accepted

 - Simplified admin — the moderation and library books management sections are hidden since they don’t apply